rushatgabhane/blame-gpt/README.md

 BlameGPT finds the PR causing a deploy blocker so you can go back to shipping.

 ## Vision
+Be obsessed with developer experience.
 Beat cursor, greptile etc by building AI tools that integrate into existing processes of engineers working in a company.
 Make the repository public once the roadmap is shipped.
 Use SaaS model.

 ## How it started?